smith11235/rails-aws/README.md

 You should be able to have any branch deployed in a production manner.

+This is Ruby(2.1.3) and rails on RVM on Ubunto (14.04) with Passenger/Nginx as detailed [here](https://gorails.com/deploy/ubuntu/14.04)

 ## Usage

 ### Have a Domain Name Ready?